cloudify-cosmo/getcloudify.org/guide/3.1/guide-policies.md

 The policy in the example has one `execute_workflow` policy trigger configured, which is mapped to execute the `autoheal` workflow.

 ## Limitations

+Currently, there are several limitations to using auto healing.
+They are all desribed below and throughout the auto healing section above.

+It should be noted that these limitations are something we are currently in the process of ironing out.
+Most of them (perhaps all) will be fixed by the time the next version of Cloudify is released.

 {%warning title=Limitations%}
-Currently, there are several limitations to using auto healing.

 * Only compute nodes can have auto healing configured for them.
 * Monitoring on these compute nodes can only generate a single metric type.
 * Each compute node must be specified in its own group in the `groups.members` section
 * Monitoring is set up when the deployment is created.
 As such, after the `uninstall` workflow has been called on a deployment, the `autoheal` workflow will probably be triggered after a while.
 At the moment, this is resolved by having the auto heal workflow check the state of the faling node host.
 If its state is different than `started` the workflow will end its execution without actually doing anything.
 This means that when the deployment executions are listed, you may find unexpected `autoheal` workflow executions in `terminated` state.
 {%endwarning%}